9 World Poverty Statistics that Everyone Should Know

 Behind every statistic is a real person facing genuine challenges.
 In addition to economic strains, poverty affects feelings of worth and mutes the voices of the poor.

 These nine world poverty statistics can seem overwhelming, but real change is happening in some of the most rural and remote parts of our world.
-You can help fight world poverty with clean water.

 World Poverty Statistics: Global Poverty Report 2018

 #1.
 Globally, 10.9% of the world is living on less than $2 a day.

 A third of the entire urban population is living in a slum, which are unsafe or unhealthy homes in a crowded city.